isteinbrook/Flash-RTMPStreamPlayer/README.md

 # Flash-RTMPStreamPlayer

 ## What is this?
 A quick start guide on deploying a streaming service with basic playback.

-## What do I need?
-* Linux server for stream handler, this guide uses debian.

-* Web server for playback
+Examples uses unbuntu for steam handler and playback.

 ## Framworks used in html folder
 * https://videojs.com/